rudberga/CI-MS4-nft/README.md

    `pip3 install Gunicorn (replace Gunicorn the library that needs to be installed)`

 8. In `settings.py` comment out the database configuration.
-Add this instead (formatted correctly):
+Add this instead:

    `DATABASES = { 'default': dj_database_url.parse(os.environ.get('< Your DATABASE_URL here >')) }`